jcs-instructor/mobtimer/backlog.md

 # Next

 - [ ] **Refactor: move UI code in controller**:
-      - Move updateSummary and getActionButtonLabel into Controller/src/ui
+      - Move getActionButtonLabel into Controller/src/ui
       - Call from either onMessage or Room.tsx

 ## PREP FOR CUSTOMERS TO USE